 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Medical billing specialists are responsible for improving processes and resolving issues related to medical billing within a healthcare organization, as well as facilitating billing processes with standardized practices and assisting with accounting and customer service.
 These specialists have strong interpersonal skills to assist patients, physicians, and other health professionals and use their problem-solving abilities to resolve conflicts caused by billing errors.
 They generally work with a …Read more

 Explore the most common career paths for Medical Billing Specialist.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Medical Billing Specialist

 Medical Billing Specialist Job Listings

-Skills in Billing, Insurance, Medicaid & Medicare Billing and Accounts Receivable are correlated to pay that is above average.
-Skills that pay less than market rate include Claim Handling.
+Skills in Insurance and Medicaid & Medicare Billing are correlated to pay that is above average.
+Skills that pay less than market rate include Accounts Receivable, Claim Handling and Billing.

-Pay by Experience Level for Medical Billing Specialist
+What is the Pay by Experience Level for Medical Billing Specialists?

 Pay Difference by Location

-Employees with Medical Billing Specialist in their job title in New York, New York earn an average of 6.9% more than the national average.
-The lowest salaries can be found in San Antonio, Texas (14.7% less), Houston, Texas (8.9% less) and Phoenix, Arizona (8.7% less).
+Employees with Medical Billing Specialist in their job title in New York, New York earn an average of 1.7% more than the national average.
+The lowest salaries can be found in Austin, Texas (15.4% less), Houston, Texas (12.3% less) and Atlanta, Georgia (10.4% less).